-- Perform other duties as assigned by the University.
+- Perform any other duties or tasks as assigned by the University.

-- Current, active, and unencumbered license as a FNP Advanced Practice Registered Nurse strongly preferred.
+- Current, active, and unencumbered license as a FNP Advanced Practice Registered Nurse required.

-- National certification as an advanced practice registered nurse strongly preferred.
+- National certification as an advanced practice nurse practitioner required.

-- A minimum of three years' clinical practice as a nurse practitioner (NP) within the last 5 five years, required.
+- Five (5) years or more of clinical practice as a nurse practitioner (NP) required.

-- Excellent oral and written communication, interpersonal and networking skills including web-conferencing.
+- Excellent oral and written communication, interpersonal and networking skills.

-- An ability to work effectively in a team environment.
+- An ability to work in a team environment.